GAMS-dev/gamspy/docs/user/ml/introduction.rst

 Implicit default domains
 ========================

-TODO Maybe document it somewhere else as well

 We have extended GAMSPy to make it work without explicitly specifying the indices.
 Let a, b, c be variables (e.g. matrices).
 When symbols are accessed without specific domains, the domains specified when declaring the symbol is